neomjs/neo/resources/data/deck/learnneo/pages/GuideEvents.md

 ## Adding listeners procedurally

-Event listeners are normally specified declaratively, via the `listeners: {}` config.
+Event listeners are normally specified declarative, via the `listeners: {}` config.
 But occasionally you need to add a listener procedurally.

 Any observable class has an `addListener` method, along with an easier-to-type version called `on`.